Minda Dentler

 Minda’s life is one of inspiration, courage, and determination; she will have you on your feet ready to face your personal Ironman and set even higher goals.
 As an infant in India, Minda contracted polio, resulting in the paralysis of her legs, and was left in the care of an orphanage.
 Adopted by an American family, she moved to Spokane, Washington and underwent a series of surgeries on her hips, legs and back, which enabled her to walk with leg braces and crutches.
 Undeterred by her disability, she became an independent, educated woman with an intention and drive to face and overcome the many obstacles she has encountered throughout her life.

-Minda now inspires people around the world to see beyond their fears and get up, set goals, and conquer their personal Ironman.
-Every goal, athletic or personal goal requires hard work and training.
-Let her share with you her personal story.
-Minda is an athlete, speaker, polio survivor and advocate, author, a mom, and a force to be reckoned with.
+Minda now inspires people around the world to push past their fears, set goals, and conquer their personal Ironman.
+Every goal, whether athletic or personal—requires hard work and training.
+Let her share her story with you.

 20